Documentation Index

 Why It Matters: Users working in different lighting conditions can now customize the viewer for comfort.

-The Problem: PM2 startup failed on Windows with ENOENT error Root Cause:
+The Problem: Worker startup failed on Windows with ENOENT error when using PM2

 Impact: Cross-platform compatibility restored, Windows users can now use claude-mem without issues.